-The four community-based schools we operate are at the center of our work and have been set up in partnership with the local communities to offer refuge for like-minded young people looking to improve their lives.
+The three community centers we operate are at the center of our work and have been set up in partnership with the local communities to offer refuge for like-minded young people looking to improve their lives.
 Each day, we serve over 1,000 students from primary school to university.